cjh98/CRAFT/README.md

 60+ fps (in the editor) with 32 chunk render distance.
 Start area chunks are still being loaded.
 Normally this would be covered by a loading screen.

 I have some ideas for more optimizations but have not implemented them as of now.

+Chunks are 16 x 200 x 16 (x y z) in dimension